By Dr. Eli Lizorkin-Eyzenberg

 In the Torah, we encounter a tapestry of remarkable figures whose lives illuminate the profound dynamics of obedience, faith, and intercession in their relationship with God.
-These individuals, often descendants of Abraham, Isaac, and Jacob, are celebrated for their unwavering commitment to divine commands, shaping the spiritual legacy of Israel.
-Yet, among these towering personalities, one man stands apart, uniquely distinguished in the sacred text: Noah, the only individual explicitly called a “righteous man” in the entire Torah (Gen. 6:9).
+These individuals, often descendants of Abraham, Isaac, and Jacob, are celebrated for their unfailing obedience to divine commands, shaping the spiritual legacy of Israel.
+Nevertheless, among these towering personalities, one man stands apart, uniquely distinguished in the sacred text: Noah, the only individual explicitly called a “righteous man” in the entire Torah (Gen. 6:9).
 This designation is striking, not only for its singularity but also because Noah was not part of the covenantal lineage of Abraham, Isaac, and Jacob—the patriarchs chosen to establish God’s holy nation, Israel.
-While Noah’s righteousness is undeniable, it is Israel, through the descendants of these patriarchs, that God designates as a “holy nation” and a “kingdom of priests” (Ex.
+While Noah’s righteousness is undeniable, it is the descendants of these patriarchs that God designates as a “holy nation” and a “kingdom of priests” (Ex.
 19:6).
-This raises a profound question: Why, despite Noah’s unparalleled title of righteousness, was he not included among the founders of God’s chosen people?
+This recognition raises a profound question: Why, despite Noah’s unparalleled title of righteousness, was he not included among the founders of God’s chosen people?
 The answer, I propose, lies in the distinct ways Noah and the patriarchs approached God, particularly in moments of divine judgment, revealing deeper dimensions of faith, intercession, and relational engagement with the divine.

 To explore this, let us first consider Noah’s response to God’s pronouncement of judgment.
 In Genesis 6, God reveals to Noah that a catastrophic flood will destroy the earth due to humanity’s pervasive wickedness.
 God instructs Noah to build an ark to preserve his family and representatives of every animal.
 Noah’s response is immediate and unequivocal: “Noah did everything just as God commanded him” (Gen. 6:22).
 His obedience is exemplary, marked by silence and compliance.
 Noah does not question God’s decree, nor does he intercede for the doomed generation.
 His righteousness manifests in his faithful execution of God’s command, ensuring the survival of his household and the created order.
 This obedience is profound, reflecting a deep trust in God’s justice and sovereignty.
-However, Noah’s approach is notably passive in terms of engaging with God beyond the task assigned.
+However, Noah’s approach is passive in terms of engaging with God beyond the task assigned.
 He accepts the divine will without challenge, embodying a form of righteousness that prioritizes submission over dialogue.

-In contrast, Abraham’s response to God’s announcement of judgment against Sodom and Gomorrah reveals a strikingly different posture.
-In Genesis 18:16-33, God informs Abraham of His intent to destroy the cities due to their egregious sin.
-Rather than acquiescing silently, Abraham engages God in a bold, almost audacious dialogue.
-He intercedes on behalf of the cities, pleading for mercy if even a small number of righteous inhabitants can be found.
-Abraham’s language is daring: “Will you sweep away the righteous with the wicked? … Far be it from you to do such a thing … Shall not the Judge of all the earth do what is just?”
-(Gen. 18:23-25).
 This is not mere compliance but a priestly act of intercession, where Abraham risks divine displeasure to advocate for others.
 His persistence—bargaining with God to spare the cities for fifty, then forty-five, down to ten righteous people—demonstrates a relational intimacy with God, one that dares to wrestle with divine intentions.
 Ultimately, Abraham accepts God’s will, as Noah did, but only after exhausting every possibility to influence the outcome.
 This intercessory stance aligns with the priestly role Israel is later called to embody, mediating between God and the nations.

-This pattern of wrestling and intercession is not unique to Abraham and Jacob but is echoed in other biblical figures who, like the patriarchs, engage God in ways that deepen their covenantal role.
-Consider Moses, another pivotal figure in Israel’s story, whose interactions with God exemplify this approach.
-In Exodus 32, after the Israelites sin by worshiping the golden calf, God declares His intent to destroy the people and start anew with Moses.
-Moses’ response is immediate and courageous: he intercedes, pleading with God to relent.
-“Why should your anger burn against your people, whom you brought out of Egypt with great power and a mighty hand? … Turn from your fierce anger; relent and do not bring disaster on your people” (Ex.
-32:11-12).
 Moses even invokes God’s reputation among the nations and His covenant with Abraham, Isaac, and Jacob, urging God to remember His promises.
-His boldness peaks when he declares, “If you will not forgive their sin … please blot me out of the book you have written” (Ex.
-32:32), offering his own life for the people’s sake.
+Moses demonstrates his boldness by declaring, “If you will not forgive their sin, please blot me out of the book you have written” (Ex.
+32:32), thereby offering his life for the sake of the people.
 Like Abraham, Moses acts as a mediator, standing in the gap between God and Israel, and his intercession secures divine mercy.
-This priestly role, rooted in relational intimacy and courage, aligns with Israel’s calling as a nation of priests, distinguishing Moses’ approach from Noah’s silent compliance.
+This priestly role, rooted in relational intimacy and courage, aligns with Israel’s calling as a nation of priests, distinguishing Moses’ approach from Noah’s faithful compliance.

 Impact: Lifetime